Dowell-Lab/Tfit/README.md

 ***IMPORTANT***: The -s --segment <PRELIMHITS.bed> is listed as an optional argument, but is highly recommended to reduce false positives and reduce overall runtime for bidirectional modeling.
 That said, Tfit `model` will run without this argument specified across the entire genome and may be a useful diagnostic tool.

-Alternatively, you could specify FStitch output (see https://github.com/Dowell-Lab/FStitch for more details) to model over entire gene bodies.
+Alternatively, you could specify FStitch segment output (see https://github.com/Dowell-Lab/FStitch for more details) to model over entire gene bodies.

 Another important optional options above is the -bd || --bidirs flag.
 This flag will attempt to fine-tune the default modeling parameters to the regions of interest that it is provided.
 This can be either a RefSeq type file of transcriptional start sites (which will bias your results towards robust bidirectionals) or a user-provided annotation BED file similar to that used in FStitch (see https://github.com/Dowell-Lab/FStitch for more details).
 Only a BED3 is required in Tfit (chr, start, end).
 This is useful if your data is of lower complexity than what is ideal for Tfit modeling.

-Putting these arguments together, the following is an example run:
+Putting these arguments together, the following is an example run using MPI on 4 nodes:

 ```
 $ export OMP_NUM_THREADS=16